moth-quantum/quantum-audio/README.md

 > [!Note]
 > The `encode` function returns a circuit with attached classical measurements by default.
 In Qiskit, it is not possible to directly modify a circuit after these measurements are added.
 If you wish to return a circuit without measurements, you can specify `measure=False` while encoding.

-The core functions are also directly accessible without declaring a Scheme object .
+The core functions are also directly accessible without declaring a Scheme object.
+(Refer to [Documentation]() for all the available functions)
 ```python
 import quantumaudio
 circuit = quantumaudio.encode(data, scheme="qpam")